hd2s/SandStat/README.md

 ## Design Rationale

-`sandstat` uses the `ptrace` system call to intercept and count system calls made by a child process, offering low-overhead tracing compared to kernel-level tools like eBPF.
+`SANDSTAT` uses the `ptrace` system call to intercept and count system calls made by a child process, offering low-overhead tracing compared to kernel-level tools like eBPF.
 It samples `/proc/<pid>/status` for memory usage (VmRSS) and employs `process_vm_readv` to extract file paths from syscalls like `openat`.
 The tool prioritizes simplicity and usability, providing a concise summary that avoids the verbosity of raw `strace` output.
 ANSI-colored tables and JSON output cater to both human readers and automated workflows.

 Key design choices:
 - **Lightweight**: Minimal dependencies, single-file C implementation (~400 LOC).